 Generally speaking, circular filters are recommended for beginners who are unfamiliar with the tools, both because of the lower cost and the ease of use of a single screw-on filter.
 If it is you, you can go to the NiSi circular filters page.

-The square filters are perfect for those who already know how to use polarizer and ND, they are more flexible, offer more potential and also allow the use of GND.
-If it’s you, choose System 100: Holder, ND 100×100, GND 100×150 or a Kit.
+The square filters are perfect for those who already know how to use the polariser and ND / GND filters, as they are more flexible.
+If it’s you, choose the 100mm System: V7 Holder, Filter holder for specific lenses, ND 100×100, GND 100×150 or as 100mm filter Kits.

-At the bottom, in the “bonus” section (4) you will find more information about choosing between the Landscape polarizer and the Standard “PRO” polarizer.
+At the bottom, in the “bonus” section (4) you will find more information about the True Color CPL.

 3. 150mm square filters

 If you are here, it means that your main lens (where you want to use the filters) has a thread bigger than 82mm or does not have the possibility to screw filters in.
-For example, the Tamron 15-30 f/2.8 (also G2), or the Nikon 14-24 f/2.8, Sigma 14-24 f/2.8 (both for Nikon/Canon and the DG DN version for Sony), etc.
+For example, the Tamron 15-30 f/2.8 (also G2), or the Nikon 14-24 f/2.8, both F or Z mount, Sigma 14-24 f/2.8 (both for Nikon/Canon and the DG DN version for Sony), etc.

 In this case, you have to go to the 150mm System.
-NiSi has two types of 150mm Holders: Classic (Q-Series) or NiSi S5.
+NiSi has the best 150mm Holders: the NiSi S6.

 The ND and GND filters are always the same, 150x150mm (ND) and 150x170mm (GND).

-If you have any doubts about the NiSi product range, you can always contact us by email here (also using below form) or via WhatsApp below.
+If you have any doubts about the NiSi product range, you can always contact us by email here (also using below form) or via WhatsApp.

 Contact us